• Skip to primary navigation

 Blue Horse Beach Cafe

-Serving breakfast, light lunch fare, and coffee in Fish Creek.
+Serving coffee, breakfast, and light lunch fare in Fish Creek.

 — Recommended by Door County Kayak Tours